What is ImmuNet?

 Providers who find an inaccurate record for a patient can correct the record for the patient if the vaccine was administered by your organization and also correct any demographic data for the patient.
 If there are any inaccurate vaccines not administered by your organization, you can contact the administering organization or contact ImmuNet Support here.

 When I enter/send a historical record for a patient (vaccine administered by another provider), will this be a duplicate entry in ImmuNet?

-ImmuNet has a de-duplication process (for patients and vaccination records), and may over-write the data based on a built-in algorithm.
+ImmuNet has an automated process (for patients and immunization records) that can merge and/or deduplicate records based on a built-in algorithm.

 A parent claims that their child completed the Hep B series, however, the third dose is not shown as completed in ImmuNet.

-The record needs to be updated; please ask the parent for the documentation on the third dose and update the record in your EHR or ImmuNet.
+The record need to be updated.
+Providers can obtain the vaccination record from the parent and update the record in your EHR or in ImmuNet.

-If a hospital report a birth dose to ImmuNet and a provider later also enter that record as a historical record, will that record show up twice?
+If a hospital reports a birth dose to ImmuNet and a provider later also enters that record as a historical record, will that record show up twice?

-Can we access the data for DC patients?
+Can we access the data for District of Columbia (DC) patients?